liamwalsh1980/Milestone-Project-3/README.md

 In the base template i added the link for this pahe to the Main Navbar and Mobile Navbar making sure its positioned within the if statement only for logged in users.
 This was achieved using conditional validation and Jinja templating language.

 ### Edit Film page

+A started designing this page by duplicating the Add Film template and then made a few small changes.
+The subheader content changed to 'Edit Film' and using a for loop i was able to prefix the fields based on which film is being edited.
+See below.

+Edit Genre name
+- {% for genre in genres %} - 'For' Loop to iterate through all Genres
+- {% if genre.genre_name == film.genre_name %} - If Statement to confirm genre name is strictly equal to film name
+{- else} - Else statement if genre name isn't strictly equal to film name

+Edit Film name
+- {{ film.film_name }} - Grabs the current film name based on which film is selected

+Edit Actor names
+- {{ film.actors }} - Grabs the current actors names based on which film is selected

+Edit Best Bit added by user
+- {{ film.best_bit }} - Grabs the current comments made by the user that's added the film

+Edit Image URL
+- {{ film.image }} - Grabs the current URL for the image of the film being edited

+Below are two buttons for the user click on.
+The first being 'Edit Film' which sends all the new data to the MongoDB and in turn updates the film information in the 'Films' template.
+The second button is to cancel the edit option and return the user to their Profile.
+Both buttons are large and stand out from the edit form for good and clear UX.
+Both buttons also have a relevant icon to the right showing what the buttons represent.
+The icons are sourced from Font Awesome.

+This page is for editing films already added and therefore covers the 'U' for update based on the CRUD convention.

 ### Genres page